 Breast Implant Options Fort Worth

 If you are considering your options for breast augmentation, Fort Worth plastic surgeon Dr. Louis L. Strock has the knowledge and experience to help you select the best breast implants to suit your personal needs.
 Whatever your body type may be, Dr. Strock has the proven ability to ensure your results look natural and proportional, with the added option of having your implants placed with no incisions on your breasts, thanks to his expertise with transaxillary (armpit) incision breast augmentation.
-Additionally, Dr. Strock offers you all breast implant choices that he feels are the best of the latest technology from all major breast implant manufacturers!

 If you would like to meet with Dr. Strock to discuss your breast implant options, please feel free to request a consultationrequest a consultation online, or call our office at (817) 335-1616 to schedule an appointment.